SpiderLabs/Responder/README.md

 - Icmp Redirect for MITM on Windows XP/2003 and earlier Domain members.
 This attack combined with the DNS module is pretty effective.

 - WPAD rogue transparent proxy server.
-This module will *silently* grab the encrypted credentials of anyone launching Internet Explorer on the network.
-It will also grab the cookie of the requested page.
+This module will capture all HTTP requests from anyone launching Internet Explorer on the network.
 This module is higly effective.
-You can now send your custom Pac script to a victim.
+You can now send your custom Pac script to a victim and inject HTML into the server's responses.
 See Responder.conf.
+This module is now enabled by default.

 - Responder is now using a configuration file.
 See Responder.conf.